 Bloomberg LP, the parent of Bloomberg News, is an investor in Andreessen Horowitz.

 VMware, 80 percent-owned by EMC Corp.
-(EMC), separately reported second-quarter profit that beat analysts’ estimates as companies invested in its virtualization software.
+(EMC:US), separately reported second-quarter profit that beat analysts’ estimates as companies invested in its virtualization software.
 VMware had reported some preliminary quarterly figures when it said last week that Pat Gelsinger will succeed Paul Maritz as CEO.

 Profit excluding certain costs was 68 cents, VMware said yesterday in a statement.
 That compares with the 67-cent estimate, according to analysts’ forecasts compiled by Bloomberg.
 Net income fell 13 percent to $191.7 million, or 44 cents a share, from $220.2 million, or 51 cents, a year earlier.
 Sales rose 22 percent to $1.12 billion, in line with preliminary estimates the company released last week.